-An associate degree qualifies you for most entry-level roles in homeland security.
-Most full-time students graduate in just two years, though part-time students may need up to four years to earn their degree.
+An associate degree qualifies you for many entry-level roles in homeland security.
+Most full-time students graduate in two years, although part-time students may need up to four years to earn their degree.

 - Police Officer

-Police officers protect lives and property.
-They may respond to emergency calls, patrol neighborhoods, or conduct traffic stops.
-Police officers with an associate degree and several years of experience may also earn promotion to ranks like corporal or sergeant, with more supervisory or investigatory responsibilities.
+Police officers respond to emergency calls, patrol neighborhoods, and conduct traffic stops.
+Officers with an associate degree and several years of experience may also earn promotion to ranks like corporal or sergeant, which come with more supervisory and/or investigatory responsibilities.